 11 YEARS AGO

 In an antiseptic white room, Ethan Fraction and Steven Walker were a stain.
 The interrogation had yielded mostly screams and fluids, making a Rorschach of the floor.
-The process left Fraction short a molar and a full complement of fingernails.
-Walker sported fresh ligature marks around his neck and an array of stab wounds.
-The agony technicians responsible for had long since packed up, leaving the two to mull over the situation and bleed at each other.
+The exercise left Fraction short a full compliment of finger nails and Walker sporting fresh ligature marks.
+The agony technicians responsible had long since packed up, leaving the two to consider their choices and bleed at each other.

 The gravity of the situation wasn’t lost on them.
 Regaining consciousness, Walker had the presence of mind to address it.